Technology innovation to close the Justice Gap

 When people miss out on legal help, we know that a cascade of problems often follow – financial, health, housing and more.
 When people need legal help and cannot access it, that's the justice gap.
 And the gap is growing.

-Funding for community legal centres and Legal Aid is being reduced while many people who aren’t eligible for Legal Aid can’t afford a lawyer.
+Funding for community legal centres and Legal Aid has not kept pace with demand.
+Many people who aren’t eligible for Legal Aid can’t afford a lawyer.
 Australia's community organisations also struggle to access affordable legal help.
 Justice Connect already carefully matches many people and community organisations with free legal help from its network of over 10,000 lawyers – Australia’s largest.
 But this matching takes time, and Australia's pro bono lawyers are ready to do more.

 Justice Connect was selected as one of 10 finalists in the Google Impact Challenge for our Legal Help Gateway - a project that use technology to transform the way that we reach and connect tens of thousands of Australians, and tens of thousands of community organisations with free, high quality, legal help.
 Justice Connect has received $250,000 from Google.org to make the Legal Help Gateway a reality.